This Article Is About Refinancing During Chapter 13 Bankruptcy Repayment Plan

 It is possible to do a Refinancing During Chapter 13 Bankruptcy Repayment Plan while your mortgage while in an active Chapter 13 bankruptcy.

-- However, there is no law governing this and it is entirely up to the individual(s) to find a willing lender
+- It is entirely up to the individual(s) to find a willing lender

-- Under HUD Guidelines, borrowers are eligible to qualify for a FHA Loan one year into a Chapter 13 Bankruptcy Repayment Period
+- Under HUD guidelines, borrowers are eligible to qualify for an FHA Loan one year into a Chapter 13 Bankruptcy Repayment Period

-- Lender Overlays means they do not have to honor HUD Guidelines in qualifying for a FHA Loan during a Chapter 13 Bankruptcy
+- Lender Overlays means they do not have to honor HUD Guidelines in qualifying for an FHA Loan during a Chapter 13 Bankruptcy

-- Some lenders will not allow borrowers to qualify for a FHA Loan until two years after a Chapter 13 Bankruptcy discharged date
+- Some lenders will not allow borrowers to qualify for an FHA Loan until two years after a Chapter 13 Bankruptcy discharged date

 - Generally, lenders want to see one year of timely mortgage payments before considering a refinance

 - Similarly, lenders often offer loan modifications to individuals while in a Chapter 13 bankruptcy